PSY - Psychology

 PSY 206 Health Psychology (3-0-3)

-Prerequisite: PSY 201 or permission of instructor
+Prerequisite: PSY 201 or Instructor Permission

 This course is a science-based study of psychological and behavioral influences on health.
 Topics include the mind-body connection, the professional and academic field, systems of the body, prevention, stress, coping, health-care and managing illness.